mdmuzaffer/spartie-role-and-permission/README.md

 ## Step 1: Install Laravel 10 For The User Role And Permission Tutorial
 In this step, we will install the laravel 10 application using the below command.

+composer create-project laravel/laravel spartie

+#### Step 2: Create Authentication in Laravel 10

+Now, we need to generate auth scaffolding in laravel 10 using the laravel UI command.

+composer require laravel/ui
+After that, we will Install bootstrap auth using the below command.

+php artisan ui bootstrap --auth
+Now, install npm and run dev for better UI results.

+npm install
+npm run dev